platformsh/platformsh-docs/docs/layouts/shortcodes/guides/tools.md

   If you do not already have Git on your computer, you should [install it now](https://docs.github.com/en/get-started/quickstart/set-up-git).

 * The [Platform.sh CLI](/development/cli/_index.md).
-  This lets you interact with your Platform.sh project from the command line.
+  This lets you interact with your project from the command line.
   You can also use your browser, but the CLI is the tool you use the most in this guide.

-  {{% cli-installation-requirements %}}

-  Install it for your operating system:

-  {{% cli-installation %}}

-  Once the installation has completed:

-  {{% cli-installation-check %}}